 About the Site

-Cross Cutting Concerns is a blog that is dedicated to news, information, tips, tricks, tools, and techniques about aspect-oriented programming (AOP).
-If you aren't yet familiar with AOP, the name of the site is a play on words, since AOP is primarily about untangling and encapsulating parts of a system that affect many parts of the system that don't normally fit very cleanly in object-oriented programming.
-"Cutting" can also mean blunt or ruthless and "cross" has religious implications, but don't read into that too much.
+Cross Cutting Concerns started as a blog dedicated to aspect-oriented programming (AOP).
+However, as of January, 2014, it has expanded to included developer and programming topics of all kinds.
+Including, but not limited to: C#, JavaScript, SQL, HTML, PHP, and so on.
+The name of the site is a play on words, since AOP is primarily about untangling and encapsulating concerns of a system that cut across many parts of the system.
+"Cutting" can also mean blunt or ruthless.

 About the Author

 Matthew D. Groves is a guy who loves to code.
-It doesn't matter if it's "enterprisey" C# apps, cool jQuery stuff, contributing to OSS, or rolling up his sleeves to dig into some PHP.
+It doesn't matter if it's C#, jQuery, or PHP: he'll submit pull requests for anything.
 He has been coding professionally ever since he wrote a QuickBASIC point-of-sale app for his parent's pizza shop back in the 90s.
-He currently works from home on the Telligent* product team, and loves spending time with his wife and 2 kids, watching the Cincinnati Reds, and getting involved in the developer community.
-He has a BS in Computer Science, an MBA, a PMP certification, and has experience in education, consulting, and product development.
+He currently works as a Product Marketing Manager for Couchbase*.
+His free time is spent with his family, watching the Reds, and getting involved in the developer community.
+He is the author of AOP in .NET (published by Manning), a Pluralsight author, and a Microsoft* MVP.

-*The opinions expressed on this blog represent mine alone, and this blog is not affiliated with Telligent or SharpCrafters.
+*The opinions expressed on this blog represent mine alone, and this blog is not affiliated with Couchbase, Heuristic Solutions, PostSharp, Microsoft, or anyone else of any importance.